 The EPA-sponsored Caminada Headland Back Barrier Marsh Creation (BA-171) project is currently under construction.
 Working with the Louisiana Coastal Protection and Restoration Authority (CPRA), we will construct approximately 900 acres of coastal habitat in southeast Louisiana.
-Construction began in June 2020 and dredging is scheduled for completion in December 2022.
+Construction began in June 2020 and dredging was completed in October 2022.

 This project not only constructs vital coastal wetlands but works synergistically with the State of Louisiana’s recently constructed Caminada beach and dune project.
 These restoration projects protect the local community, including nearby Port Fourchon and Highway 1.
 Port Fourchon is a hub of oil shipping in the northern Gulf of Mexico, and Highway 1 is the only hurricane evacuation route for Grand Isle and other local Louisiana communities.

 The Caminada Headland Back Barrier Marsh Creation project is located south of Louisiana Highway 1 between Belle Pass and Caminada Pass and stretches from the area in and around Bay Champagne to the west of Elmer’s Island along the headland.
 It is along the Louisiana coastline in Lafourche and Jefferson Parishes.

 The project area is defined by Highway 1 to the north, Belle Pass to the west, Caminada Pass and Elmer’s Island to the east, and Caminada Headland to the south.

 The Caminada Headland has experienced extensive shoreline erosion and land loss to marsh, wetland, beach and dune habitats.